Updated Feb 17, 2021

 It also offers a new Aquatrance pinwheel skimmer pump that produces an ideal mix of water and air for optimum waste removal.
 The 110 INT SS is encased in a solid acrylic body, can be easily disassembled for maintenance, and does not require a feed pump as it draws water directly from the sump.

 Features include an easy maintenance design, solid handcrafted acrylic, superior performance from Reef Octopus’s own Aquatrance designed pump.
 Specifically designed for protein skimmers.
-Check out the reef Octopus 110 INT SS on Amazon.

 - Dimensions: L 7.8 X W 6 X H 19 inch